HomeVietnamHoi An

 Is Hoi An Safe to Travel to in 2026?

-Vietnam's ancient trading port maintains its status as one of Southeast Asia's safest destinations for tourists.
-Petty theft and monsoon flooding present the primary concerns for visitors.
+Vietnam's ancient trading port maintains excellent safety standards for visitors in 2026.
+Petty crime and traffic accidents present the primary concerns for travellers.

 Safe